Calvin Pardee

-Calvin Pardee (July 7, 1841 – March 18, 1923) was a businessman from Pennsylvania.
+Calvin Pardee (July 7, 1841 – March 18, 1923) was an American businessman from Pennsylvania.
 He attended the Luzerne Presbyterian Institute and later the Rensselaer Polytechnic Institute.
 He did business in Pennsylvania and several other states.
 His business was mostly related to coal, land, and natural gas.

 He worked in the Glendon Iron Company in his youth.
 He was later the treasurer of numerous companies in Pennsylvania.
 These were mostly electric companies.

 Early life and education

 Pardee was born on July 17, 1841.
 He was the son of the industrial tycoon Ario Pardee.
 In 1851, Pardee, along with one of his brothers, was sent to Wyoming's Luzerne Presbyterian Institute.
 However, following an argument with the headmaster of the Institute, Pardee was withdrawn from the Institute in 1854.
 He was instead sent to the West Jersey Collegiate Institute.
 In 1857, Pardee joined the Rensselaer Polytechnic Institute, and in 1860, he graduated from the institute, where he was in the fraternity Theta Delta Chi.